Spectral Filtering for Complex Linear Dynamical Systems: Proof of Theorem : Spectral Decay via Hadamard Products

 \section{Proof of Theorem~\ref{thm:cutoff}: Spectral Decay via Hadamard Products}

 This appendix gives a proof of Theorem~\ref{thm:cutoff}, establishing stretched-exponential spectral decay governed by the effective dimension $k^*$.
 The matrix is decomposable as a Hadamard product of a Hankel matrix and the so-called Slepian matrix.
 The theorem combines the work of \cite{beckermann2017singular} and \cite{hazan2017learning} which show the decay of the Hankel matrix and the work of Slepian which characterizes the spectrum of the DPSS matrix.
-We provide a critical lemma on the spectrum of the Hadamard product of two PSD matrices to get the final result.
+This combination uses a novel and critical lemma on the spectrum of the Hadamard product of two PSD matrices to get the final result.